Anglican Parish of South Dundas

 The Anglican Parish of South Dundas has a long history of "Serving the World God Loves".
 As Jesus taught that the love of our neighbour is just as important as our love of God and self, our parish is deeply committed to serving the vulnerable in our midst.
 While it is a foundational part of the Christian faith, it is also simply living out our desire to be "good neighbours".

 In the early 1990s Martha's Kitchen began as a small group of single mothers who were looking to learn how to prepare healthy meals on a limited income.
 That small ministry has grown into a weekly gathering of as many as 40-60 people who are lonely, isolated, struggling, or simply looking for good food and fellowship.
+Martha's Kitchen is currently on hold until the kitchen becomes available.

 Location: St. James